opensearch-project/documentation-website/_api-reference/ingest-apis/geoip.md

 ## Sending a GET request

-To request data from the specifed database you created, send a GET request.
+To get information about one or more IP2geo datasource, send a GET request.

 #### Example: GET request